-The paper product manufacturer shall enclose a description of the material composition of the packaging e.g. in the form of technical data sheets.
-Appendix 4 Declaration from the manufacturer(s) of the packaging can be used as part of the documentation.
-Appendix 4 Declaration from the manufacturer(s) of the packaging can be used as part of the documentation.
+The product manufacturer shall enclose documentation showing the fulfillment of the requirement e.g. in the form of technical data sheets and through invoices that are checked in connection with an on-site inspection.
+Appendix 4 Declaration from the manufacturer(s) of the packaging can be used for the documentation.

-O15 Recyclable packaging material in the sales packaging
+O14 Recyclable packaging material in the sales packaging